-The following table sets forth compensation to our directors for services rendered as a director for the year ended December 31, 2010.
+The following table sets forth compensation to our directors for services rendered as a director for the year ended December 31, 2011.
 Two of our directors, Messrs R. Randall Rollins and Gary W. Rollins are our employees.
 The compensation for Messrs.
 R. Randall Rollins and Gary W. Rollins are set forth in the Summary Compensation Table under Executive Compensation.
 Other than Messrs.
 Glen W. Rollins, Henry B. Tippie and Bill J. Dismuke, the directors listed below have never been employed by the Company or paid a salary or bonus by the Company, have never been granted any options or other stock based awards, and do not participate in any Company sponsored retirement plans.
-Mr. Glen W. Rollins was an Executive Officer of the Company prior to September 7, 2010, and, therefore, his compensation is set forth in the Summary Compensation Table under Executive Compensation through that period with subsequent periods as a non-employee director listed below.
-Mr. Henry B. Tippie has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1970.
+Mr. Glen W. Rollins was a non-employee director prior to the Annual Stockholders Meeting held on April 26, 2011.
+Mr. Henry B. Tippie has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participate in any Company sponsored retirement plans since his employment with the Company ceased in 1970.
+Mr. Bill J. Dismuke has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1970.
 Mr. Bill J. Dismuke has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1984.

 Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$) Total (\$)

-Henry B. Tippie 94,750 94,750
+Henry B. Tippie 105,500 105,500

-Wilton Looney 51,750 51,750
+Wilton Looney 55,500 55,500

-James B. Williams 51,750 51,750
+James B. Williams 55,500 55,500

-Bill J. Dismuke 44,250 44,250
+Bill J. Dismuke 48,500 48,500

 Thomas J. Lawley, M.D.
-33,000 33,000
+36,000 36,000

-Larry L. Prince 33,000 33,000
+Larry L. Prince 36,000 36,000

-Glen W. Rollins 7,500 7,500
+Glen W. Rollins 8,500 8,500